datamade/parserator/README.md

 Try out these parsers on our [web interface](http://parserator.datamade.us/)!

-## When is a probabalistic parser useful?
+## When is a probabilistic parser useful?
 A probabilistic parser is particularly useful for sets of strings that may have common structure/patterns, but which deviate from those patterns in ways that are difficult to anticipate with hard-coded rules.

 For example, in most cases, <a href="http://en.wikipedia.org/wiki/Address_(geography)#United_States">addresses in the United States</a> start with a street number.
 But there are exceptions: sometimes valid U.S. addresses deviate from this pattern (e.g. addresses starting with a building name, or a [P.O. box](http://en.wikipedia.org/wiki/Post-office_box)) and furthermore, addresses in real datasets often include typos and other errors.
 Because there are infinitely many patterns and possible typos to account for, a probabilistic parser is well-suited to parse U.S. addresses.